Stock market today: Wall Street’s momentum cools after its latest record-setting week

 That has the S&P 500 on track for another winning month in what’s been a nearly unstoppable run since late October.
 The strength has been durable, “but the longer the market goes up without a notable pullback, the closer we come to such a move taking place,” according to Chris Larkin, managing director, trading and investing at E-Trade from Morgan Stanley.

-Despite a couple hotter-than-expected reports on inflation the last couple months, the Federal Reserve seems to expect inflation to continue its longer-term cooling trend.
+Despite a string of recent reports that showed inflation remaining hotter than expected, the Federal Reserve seems to expect inflation to continue its longer-term cooling trend.

 Traders largely expect the Federal Reserve to begin cutting rates in June.
 That would offer relief for the economy because the Fed’s main rate has been sitting at its highest level since 2001 for nearly eight months.
 High rates work to grind down inflation by slowing the entire economy and hurting prices for investments.

-In stock markets abroad, indexes were mostly lower across Europe and Asia.
+In stock markets abroad, indexes mostly moved modestly in mixed trading across Europe and Asia.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.